weaveworks/weave-gitops-docs/docs/getting-started.md

 You have successfully deployed the app!

+### 7 - Access the running application

-12. To access the `podinfo` UI you can set up a port forward into the pod.
+To access the `podinfo` UI you can set up a port forward into the pod.
 ```console
 kubectl port-forward service/frontend 9898:9898 --namespace test
 ```